Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

+While our previous results do not restrict the structure of the control vector $w_{\ell}$, Proposition 5 (specifically, Assumption B4) allows for only two types of controls.
+All sources of shock-level confounding have to be captured by controls with a shift-share structure (i.e. $\sum_{n}s_{\ell n}q_{n}$, as in Proposition 4); the other controls should not be asymptotically correlated with the instrument although they may increase the asymptotic efficiency of the estimator.
+While valid shift-share inference with general control vectors remains an open problem, we show in Appendix \ref{sec:appx_Inference} that the standard errors from Proposition 5 are asymptotically conservative under a much weaker assumption, which allows for controls of the form $\sum_{n}s_{\ell n}p_{n}+u_{\ell}$, where $p_{n}$ are unobserved confounders and $u_{\ell}$ is noise.\footnote{\textcite{Adao} provide asymptotically valid standard errors in a special case of this weaker assumption: when the average variance of the noise $u_{\ell}$ is asymptotically small for all controls that are necessary for identification.
+Our standard errors remain asymptotically conservative in this case.}

-This shock-level approach to obtaining valid SSIV standard errors has three practical advantages.
-First, it can be performed with standard statistical software packages given an simple initial transformation of the data (i.e. to obtain $\bar{y}_{n}^{\perp}$, $\bar{x}_{n}^{\perp}$, and $s_{n}$), for which we have released a Stata package \emph{ssaggregate} (see footnote \ref{fn:ssagg}).
-Second, it is readily extended to settings where shocks are clustered (a case also considered by \textcite{Adao}) or autoregressive, implying Assumptions 5 and 6, respectively; conventional cluster-robust or heteroskedastic-and-autocorrelation-consistent (HAC) standard error calculations applied to equation (\ref{eq:fullSEss}) are then valid.
-Third, Appendix \ref{sec:appx_Inference} shows that the shock-level inference approach continues to work in some cases where the original standard error calculation procedure of \textcite{Adao} (which involves regressing $z_{\ell}^{\perp}$ on the vector of shares) fails: when $N>L$ or when some exposure shares are collinear.\footnote{This is an empirically relevant issue: for instance, employment shares of some industries are collinear in the \textcite{AutorDorn2001} setting.
-To give one example, SIC code 2068 ``Salted and roasted nuts and seeds'' was part of code 2065 ``Candy and other confectionery products'' until the 1987 revision of the classification; the rest of code 2065 we reassigned to code 2064.
-Therefore, when using 1980 employment shares to construct the shift-share instrument for the 1990s, \textcite{AutorDorn2001} allocate employment between 2064 and 2068 codes proportionately.}
+Our shock-level approach to estimating exposure-robust standard errors offers three practical features.
+First, it can be performed with standard statistical software packages given a simple initial transformation of the data (i.e. to obtain $\bar{y}_{n}^{\perp}$, $\bar{x}_{n}^{\perp}$, and $s_{n}$), for which we have released a Stata package \emph{ssaggregate} (see footnote \ref{fn:ssagg}).
+Second, it is readily extended to settings where shocks are clustered or autoregressive, as in Assumptions 5 and 6 respectively.
+Conventional cluster-robust or heteroskedastic-and-autocorrelation-consistent (HAC) standard error calculations applied to equation (\ref{eq:fullSEss}) are then valid.
+Third, the shock-level inference approach works when $N>L$ or when some exposure shares are collinear.\footnote{This is not possible with the standard error calculation of \textcite{Adao} because their procedure involves projecting $z_{\ell}^{\perp}$ on the vector of shares in order to account for the shock-level confounders underlying the approximate shift-share controls.
+This issue can be empirically relevant: for instance, employment shares of some industries are collinear in the \textcite{AutorDorn2001} setting.}